Amplitudes/amplitudes/_pages/code_of_conduct.md

 We expect members to follow these guidelines at any group-related event.

-This code of conduct is based specifically on that of Titus Brown's [DIB Lab](http://ivory.idyll.org/lab/coc.html).
+This code of conduct is based on that of Titus Brown's [DIB Lab](http://ivory.idyll.org/lab/coc.html).
 Original source and credit: [http://2012.jsconf.us/#/about](http://2012.jsconf.us/#/about) & The Ada Initiative.
 Please help by translating or improving: [http://github.com/leftlogic/confcodeofconduct.com](http://github.com/leftlogic/confcodeofconduct.com).
-This work is licensed under a Creative Commons Attribution 3.0 Unported License
+This work is licensed under a Creative Commons Attribution 3.0 Unported License.